Known as the law capital of Andhra Pradesh, the city of Hyderabad is definitely a must-visit for its incredible tourist attractions.

 However, it was the year 2014 when this city was separated for the purpose of forming a completely new state of Telangana.
 Culturally and geographically speaking, Hyderabad has always been a significant city in the history of our nation.

-Since this city was established somewhere around 1591, it has been ruled by many different rulers, thus, it has got a wide variety of cultures to relish.
-Moreover, it is an amazing place to taste the flavours of Indian heritage.
+Since this city was established in 1591, it has been ruled by many different rulers, thus, it has got a wide variety of cultures to relish.
+Moreover, it is an amazing place to taste the flavors of Indian heritage.
 Golconda Fort, Charminar, Mecca Masjid are some of the popular examples of such tourist attractions.

-And later on, in history, the Kakatiya dynasty was also reduced to nothing but dust by the rise of an even stronger Khalji dynasty.
+Later on, in history, the Kakatiya dynasty was also reduced to nothing but dust by the rise of an even stronger Khalji dynasty.
 This was the timeline of around 1310 when Sultan Alauddin Khalji had defeated them to take over the empirical throne.
 And it was during this time that Alauddin Khalji stole the Koh-i-Noor diamond too, which was said to have been extracted from the mines at Kollu, Golconda.

 Charminar - Constructed in the year 1591, this historic monument is a peculiar example of Indian heritage.
 The populous markets surrounding this structure is just a delight to experience, making this spot worth your time and energy.
 (Read More)

 Ramoji Film City - Since its establishment in 1991, the Ramoji Film City has been a phenomenal tourist attraction to explore in Hyderabad.
 Do you know that this place has the capacity to house 50 film units at a single time?
-This place is spread over 2,500 acres and is situated at a distance of about 30 km from Hyderabad.
+It is spread over 2,500 acres and is situated at a distance of about 30 km from Hyderabad.
 The brilliant architecture and technical facilities of Ramoji Film City make it very prominent for all kinds of film shootings.
 (Read More)

 Visit Golconda Fort.
 This fort acts as a fortified citadel which was also the earliest capital city of the Qutb Shahi dynasty.
 The humongous structure of this fort is a must-watch.
-It was owing to the presence of the diamond mines that Golconda had flourished as one of the major trade centres for large diamonds which were also known as the Golconda diamonds.
+It was owing to the presence of the diamond mines that Golconda had flourished as one of the major trade centers for large diamonds which were also known as the Golconda diamonds.
 (Read More)

 Visit Hussain Sagar Lake.
 Asia’s largest artificial lake, Hussain Sagar is an amusing destination for the locals and tourists alike.
 What makes this lake really special is its heart shape.
-Yes, from above this lake seems to be like an adorable heart pitched against Earth.
-This lake was built by Quli Qutb Shah in the year of 1563 and is spread across an area of 5.7 square kilometres.
+Yes, from above, this lake seems to be like an adorable heart pitched against Earth.
+This lake was built by Quli Qutb Shah in the year of 1563 and is spread across an area of 5.7 square kilometers.
 The major highlight of this lake is the giant monolithic statue of Gautama Buddha.
 (Read More)

 Bonalu.
-The very origin of this festival dates back to the year 1869.
-It was a time when the city of Secunderabad and Hyderabad were plagued by an epidemic which had killed thousands of people.
+The very origin of this festival dates back to 1869.
+It was a time when the city of Secunderabad and Hyderabad were plagued by an epidemic that had killed thousands of people.
 It was believed that the plague was the manifestation of the anger of the Gods.
 And a local man prayed that if he survived the plague, he would be building a temple in her honour.
 And that is how this festival came to be.